XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 After extended periods of time, alphabets like Greek and its descendants (Latin, Cyrillic, Runes, etc), and the Aramaic abjad and its descendants (Arabic, Hebrew, Syriac, etc) evolved from the Phoenician script.
-Although this is a matter of scientific debate, it is possible that the Phoenician alphabet is also an ancestor of the entire Brahmic family of scripts, which contains Kannada, Thai, Telugu, and over a hundred other writing systems used primarily in South-East Asia and the Indian subcontinent.
+Although this is a matter of scientific debate, it is possible that the Phoenician alphabet is also an ancestor of the entire Brahmic family of scripts, which contains Gujarati, Thai, Telugu, and over a hundred other writing systems used primarily in South-East Asia and the Indian subcontinent.

 The other highly influential writing system that is probably an original invention, the Han script,